-If you are under the age of 17, you will be required to show proof that you successfully completed a driver education course approved by the Georgia Department of Driver Services (DDS).
+If you are 16 years of age, you will be required to show proof that you successfully completed a driver education course approved by the Georgia Department of Driver Services (DDS).
 In addition, you must have completed a total of 40 hours of supervised driving, 6 hours of which must be at night.

 If you are age 17 or older, you will not be required to show proof that you completed a driver education course.
 However, you will still be required to have completed a total of 40 hours of supervised driving, 6 hours of which must be at night.

 Yes.
 The 30-hour theoretical component of driver’s education may be taken online.
-A complete list of DDS-approved online driver’s education courses can be found here.
+A complete list of DDS-approved online Driver Training Schools may be found on our website.

 Please be aware that online providers may offer a variety of traffic safety courses or may be approved in other states, so be sure to register for the driver education course that satisfies the Joshua’s Law requirements for the State of Georgia.

-Also, remember that in addition to the 30-hour theoretical component, teens under the age of 17 must complete the practical component of driver’s education under the supervision of a DDS-licensed instructor or through use of the complimentary DDS Parent/Teen Driving Guide, which is available as a free download here.
+Also, remember that in addition to the 30-hour theoretical component, teens under the age of 17 must complete the practical component of driver’s education under the supervision of a DDS-certified instructor or through use of the complimentary DDS Parent/Teen Driving Guide.

 Unfortunately, the DDS does not have access to that information.
 You will need to contact the online course directly for your account information.

-The DDS Parent/Teen Driving Guide is a handbook that provides in-car lessons to help parents prepare their teenagers for the responsibilities of driving.
-The guide can be used in conjunction with a 30-hr.
-DDS-approved classroom or online driver education course to satisfy the driver’s education requirements of Joshua's Law.
-The DDS Parent/Teen Driving Guide is available at DDS Customer Service Centers or as a free download here.
+The DDS Parent/Teen Driving Guide is a manual that provides in-car lessons to help parents prepare their teenagers for the responsibilities of driving.
+The guide can be used in conjunction with a 30 hour DDS-approved classroom or online driver education course to satisfy the driver’s education requirements of Joshua's Law.
+The DDS Parent/Teen Driving Guide is available at DDS Customer Service Centers or as a free download on our website.

 Georgia law allows insurance companies to offer reductions in automobile insurance premiums to customers that complete a driver education course.
 We recommend that you speak with your insurance agent.

-Parents or guardians may be eligible for a state income tax credit if their dependent minor child successfully completes a driver education course through a DDS-approved private driver training school.
+Parents or guardians may be eligible for a state income tax credit if their dependent minor child successfully completes a driver education course through a DDS-certified private driver training school.